michaelcopeland/thesis_project_audio_recognition/README.md

 <pre> python interface.py -i my_songs -c 23 </pre>

 You can recognize via microphone (sort of) and from a file.
-Notes on the microphone's issues in a moment.

 To recognize from a file you must pass the file path and the number of seconds:
 <pre> python interface.py -rf my_songs/everythingiscool.wav -c 4 </pre>